 The United States District Court for the District of Delaware’s Re-entry Court (“REC”) began operation in September 2012.
 It is a voluntary federal re-entry program for Delaware residents on supervised release who present a significant risk of recidivism.
 Specifically, it is intended for candidates who score moderate to high risk on the United States Probation Office’s Post-Conviction Risk Assessment (“PCRA”).
 Currently, it serves residents of New Castle County.
 Risk assessment screening begins while candidates are residents of the Federal Residential Re-entry Center (“RRC”), where they are serving the final portion of their term of imprisonment.

 Once selected for inclusion in the program, participants in Re-entry Court appear before a United States Magistrate Judge every two weeks, to discuss their progress on supervision.
 Each REC session takes approximately one hour.
 During their time in REC, the participants receive intensive supervision and mentoring by the Probation Office, while also receiving priority services in job training, job placement/retention, education, housing, treatment, and free civil legal services.
-Their progress is reviewed prior to their court appearance by REC team members, who include: U.S. Magistrate Judge Christopher J. Burke, Assistant U.S. Attorney Robert Prettyman, Assistant Federal Public Defender Eleni Kousoulis, Supervisory U.S. Probation Officer Robert Henderson, U.S. Probation Officer Butch Williams, and Re-entry Specialist Saad Soliman.
-Following their appearance in court, participants appear in the Probation Office for a peer mentoring session with Mr. Soliman.
+Their progress is reviewed prior to their court appearance by REC team members, who include: U.S. Magistrate Judge Christopher J. Burke, Assistant U.S. Attorney Robert Prettyman, Assistant Federal Public Defender Eleni Kousoulis, Deputy Chief U.S. Probation Officer Robert Henderson and U.S. Probation Officer Butch Williams.
+Following their appearance in court, participants appear in the Probation Office for a peer mentoring session facilitated by the PEERS monitoring center.
 This session lasts up to one hour.